 Parents should encourage students to become involved in the clubs and activities at Blanchet Catholic School.
 The commitment of time and energy, and sometimes inconvenience on the part of families, is offset by the large measure of positive growth experienced by the individual participating.

-Athletic Fee
+Activity Fee

-An activity fee is charged for students participating in athletics.
+An activity fee is charged for students participating in athletics and/or high school drama.

-\$125 - first sport (\$175 for high school football)
+\$100 - first sport/activity (\$150 for high school football)\$50 - second sport/activityTwo activity student cap, four activity family cap

-\$75 - second sport